 Our minds and bodies can only take so much stress in one day.
 Pace yourself.
 The news will still be there for you tomorrow….or next week.

 Find productive ways to channel your feelings.

 If you find yourself getting pulled down the social media rabbit hole, log off and walk away!
-It might feel good to post how you’re feeling about an issue, but if you receive pushback that doesn’t lead to productive conversation, it will not only waste your time, it will drain your energy.
-Do something productive that will contribute to healing or positive change, like volunteering, researching ways to help, reaching out to your community, donating to charity or signing a petition.
+It might feel good to post how you’re feeling about an issue, but if you receive pushback that doesn’t lead to a productive conversation, it will not only waste your time, it will drain your energy.
+Do something productive that will contribute to healing or positive change, like volunteering, researching ways to help, reaching out to your community, donating to charity, or signing a petition.

 Try meditation or focusing on slow, deep breaths.

-You don’t need to be a master at this to feel immediate positive effects of clearing your mind and focusing on your breath.
+You don’t need to be a master at this to feel the immediate positive effects of clearing your mind and focusing on your breath.
 If you can make this a daily habit, then even better.
 I promise your life will never get worse because you decided to slow down for 5-15 minutes a day.

 Call a friend or decompress with your partner.

 Talk it out, get a hug, feel the support around you before you offer support to others--including your kids.